Juneau, Alaska: Culture

 Juneau hosts the annual Alaska Folk Festival, Juneau Jazz & Classics music festival, and Celebration, a biennial Alaska Native cultural festival.

-Juneau has a city-owned ski resort, Eaglecrest, located on Douglas Island.
+A city-owned ski resort, Eaglecrest is on Douglas Island.

 The city-owned Treadwell ice-skating rink is located on the south end of Douglas Island.
 It is named after the Treadwell Gold Mine, which is located next to the rink.
-The rink is open for figure skating, hockey and free open skate.
-From September to April; when the ice is melted it is used for rollerblading, roller hockey, tennis, basketball, concerts.
+The rink has figure skating, hockey, and free open skates.
+From April to September when there is no ice, it is used for rollerblading, roller hockey, tennis, basketball, and concerts.

-The city has a vibrant performing arts scene and is home to Perseverance Theatre, Alaska's largest professional theater, the non-profit Theatre in the Rough, Theater Alaska, Theater at Latitude 58, and Juneau Ghost Light Theatre (formerly Juneau Douglas Little Theatre).
-The Juneau Symphony performs regularly.
-The Juneau Lyric Opera and Opera to Go are the two local opera companies.
-The JUMP Society hosts screenings of locally made short films two times a year.
-The local art house cinema is Gold Town Nickelodeon which plays independent films, foreign films, classics, and also runs the drive-in.
+The city has a vibrant performing arts scene; it is home to Perseverance Theatre, Alaska's largest professional theater, the non-profit Theatre in the Rough, Theater Alaska, Theater at Latitude 58, and Juneau Ghost Light Theatre (formerly the Juneau Douglas Little Theatre).
+The Juneau Symphony regularly performs.
+The local opera companies are the Juneau Lyric Opera and Opera to Go.
+Twice a year the JUMP Society hosts screenings of locally made short films.
+Gold Town Nickelodeon is a local art house cinema which plays independent films, foreign films, classics, and has operated a drive-in.

-Downtown Juneau has art galleries that participate in the monthly First Friday Art Walk and annual Gallery Walk held in the first week of December.
-The Juneau Arts & Humanities Council coordinates events and operates the Juneau Arts & Culture Center, which features a community center, gallery and lobby shop.
+Downtown Juneau has art galleries which participate in the monthly First Friday Art Walk and annual Gallery Walk held in the first week of December.
+The Juneau Arts & Humanities Council coordinates certain events and operates the Juneau Arts & Culture Center featuring a community center, gallery and lobby shop.
 The University of Alaska Southeast Campus offers lectures, concerts, and theater performances.
-Sealaska Heritage, the nonprofit affiliate of the Sealaska Corporation, operates The Walter Soboleff Building which is decorated by carvings and hosts cultural exhibits.
+Sealaska Heritage, the nonprofit affiliate of the Sealaska Corporation, operates the Walter Soboleff Building which is decorated by carvings and hosts cultural exhibits.